vjabhi000985/Real_Time_Flipkart_Sentiment_Analysis/README.md

 * `User Interface`: Develop a more comprehensive user interface with features like sentiment visualization, review history, and the ability to analyze reviews across different product categories.

 ### AWS Deployment Link: `http://3.108.41.228:5000/`
+- AWS Instance closed, therefore the above url will not work.